 Type 4B men’s hair is densely compressed and can be fine, wiry, or coarse.
 The curl pattern is wider (about 1.5 cm – 2 cm or the width of a finger) and less defined, bending in Z-shaped sharp angles.
 Its density and Z-shape sometimes make the length of the hair seem shorter than it actually is.
-This hair can also sometimes have the appearance of dried cotton that looks more wiry than curly.

 The coils of Type 4C men’s hair are less defined than the other subtypes.
 The texture of Type 4C is similar to that of Type 4B and, because it is a delicate type of hair that breaks easily, some men find it challenging to grow their hair out.
 Hair strands for this type of hair are tightly packed (more so than Type 4B) in a zig-zag pattern, giving it plenty of volume.
 Shrinkage for Type 4C hair is approximately 75 percent greater than other hair types.

 Once you determine whether you are a 4A, 4B, or 4C hair type, you're already well on your way to being the guy that feels great about their hair and turns heads wherever they go.
 The next step is to implement some fundamental hair care tips into your routine.